-Specific Objectives Content The learner should be able to: • describe the distribution of woody tissues in plants.
-Distribution of woody tissues in plants • describe the support function of woody tissues in plants. • Support function of woody tissues in plants explain the role of cell turgor in non woody plants and hydrostatic skeletons in lower organisms.
+Specific Objectives Content The learner should be able to: • describe the distribution of woody tissues in plants. • Distribution of woody tissues in plants • describe the support function of woody tissues in plants. • Support function of woody tissues in plants • explain the role of cell turgor in non woody plants and hydrostatic skeletons in lower organisms.
 Importance of cell turgor in non woody tissues and hydrostatic skeletons in protozoa, coelenterates and platyhelminthes • explain the role of modified roots leaves and stems in support. • Importance of plant organs modifications of: tendrils, prop roots, clasping roots, buttress roots • describe the role of secondary growth /thickening in support.
-Role of secondary growth/ thickening in support • describe the structure and role of skeletons. • Types of skeletons: Hydrostatic, endoskeleton

-• compare the different types of skeletons. • Structure and role of the skeleton: hydrostatic, • describe the micro structure of exoskeleton and cartilage and bone and relate Misus structure and fountier their structure to function. • Micro structure and function describe the role of limbs as props and vertebral column as of cartilage and bone girder. • Role of limbs as props (for 0 vertical support) and the vertebral column as girder (for horizontal support) Support Systems in Organisms (Practical) The learner should be able to: • observe organisms of different sizes and relate their support systems to their sizes.
-Supporting systems and organism's size • identify and draw support structures and tissues in plants and animals. • Support structures and tissues in plants and animals
+Role of secondary growth/ thickening in support Types of skeletons: • describe the structure and role of skeletons.
+Hydrostatic, exoskeleton, endoskeleton a company the different types of • Structure and vale of the compare the different types of skeletons.
+Structure and role of the skeleton: hydrostatic, describe the micro structure of cartilage and bone and relate their structure to function. describe the role of limbs as props and vertebral column as exoskeleton and endoskeleton Micro structure and function of cartilage and bone girder.
+Role of limbs as props (for vertical support) and the vertebral column as girder (for horizontal support) Support Systems in Organisms (Practical) The learner should be able to: observe organisms of different sizes and relate their support systems to their sizes.
+Supporting systems and organism's size • identify and draw support structures and tissues in plants and animals.
+Support structures and tissues in plants and animals